 The idea is to have a bucket of money you can draw from during very low-earning months.
 This kind of account can be a great tool for smoothing out the extreme ups and downs of having multiple income streams.
 While managing multiple accounts can seem like a lot of work, using tools like your bank's mobile app can go a long way toward making it a painless experience.

 Additionally, you can visit your local bank branch and schedule a financial wellness review.
-You'll work closely with a relationship manager to determine your short- and long-term financial goals and the best way to reach them.
-The goal is to take everything you determined in the steps above and create a personalized plan that will put you on the path to financial stability — even with an irregular income.
+You'll work closely with a relationship manager to determine your financial priorities and goals and ensure you are on a path that makes sense for you.

 Over time, your irregular income budget might actually start to feel a bit more reliable with the help of consistent planning and monitoring.